ietf-wg-cellar/matroska-specification/codec_specs.md

 Block type name: Dolby Vision enhancement-layer HEVC configuration

-Type Description: the `BlockAddIDExtraData` data is interpreted as the Dolby Vision enhancement-layer HEVC configuration as described in [@!DolbyVisionWithinIso.2020-02].
+Description: the `BlockAddIDExtraData` data is interpreted as the Dolby Vision enhancement-layer HEVC configuration as described in [@!DolbyVisionWithinIso.2020-02].
 This extension MUST NOT be used if `Codec ID` is not `V_MPEGH/ISO/HEVC`.

 ### mvcC